Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Schur -groups

 \end{theorem}

-\begin{proof} We compute the proportion of $g$-tuples of relators in $\Phi(F)$ that present $G$ following the strategy in~\cite{B}, and then modify this to obtain $\mathrm{Meas}(G)$.
-First we count the number of epimorphisms from $F$ to $G$.
-Then we use this to count the number of normal subgroups $R$ in $F$ such that $F/R \cong G$.
+\begin{proof} To compute $\Meas_c(G)$, we will first find the proportion of $g$-tuples of relators in $\Phi(F_c)$ that present $G$.
+We will then modify this to obtain $\mathrm{Meas}_{c}(G)$.
+A similar argument yields the second formula.